Visiting Turkana: Underrated Paradise

 If you are not up for hours on the road, flights to and from Lodwar are available.
 Turkana is really a world on its own.
 Time seems to stand still.
 The scorching sun welcomes you to Turkana land and for a weak moment you want to turn back but the smiles on the traditionally clad women reassure you that indeed you are at the right place.

 There’s not much to see in Lodwar town.
 One or two nights spent in Lodwar would be sufficient.
-A place of interest would be houses of five of the Kapenguria six where they were held under house arrest in Lokitang.
+A place of interest would be catching sunset by the Turkwell River and visiting the houses of five of the Kapenguria six where they were held under house arrest in Lokitaung.

 Some artifacts and jewellery